 Whether this unconventional tactic has the desired effect is still open to debate.
 The aim of policies such as these is to combat deflation by using the powers of the Fed to decrease the dollar's value.
 The Fed can decrease the value of the dollar through an increase of the money supply or a decrease in the value of bonds.

-For the most part, people agree that deflation has a negative impact on stocks, since lower prices over a long span of time tend to hurt bottom-line corporate net income.
-To add to the problem, deflation might encourage consumers to save money and reduce spending.
-This practice also has a negative impact on top-line revenues, and erodes shareholder value.
+People agree for the most part that deflation has a negative impact on stocks because lower prices over a long span of time tend to hurt bottom-line corporate net income.
+Deflation might encourage consumers to save money and reduce spending, adding to the problem.
+This practice also has a negative impact on top-line revenues.
+It erodes shareholder value.

-While deflation is bad for stocks, it can have a positive impact on some types of bonds.
+Deflation is bad for stocks, but it can have a positive impact on some types of bonds.
 Government debt, such as that bought and sold in the form of U.S. Treasury Bonds, is worth more because fixed payments take on greater value.
 This happens because interest rates tend to decrease during a deflationary period, which leads to increases in bond prices and profits for people who have bonds.

-Deflation isn't always a good thing for corporate bonds, however, especially those in companies that aren't blue-chip stocks.
-Deflation makes it tougher to make debt payments each year, since they become more costly.
-This puts companies at risk because in time they will not be able to pay their debts.
+Deflation isn't always a good thing for corporate bonds, however, especially those in companies that aren't blue chip stocks.
+Deflation makes it tougher to make debt payments each year because they become more costly.
+This puts companies at risk because in time they won't be able to pay their debts.